aaronzsun/uncover/README.md

 # uncover
 Front-end for Uncover webpage: a platform for the up and coming

+<b> What is uncover? </b>

-Uncover is a digital magazine focused on providing a platform for up and coming music, people, food, fashion, and tech.
+Uncover is a digital magazine focused on revealing up and coming trends in society.
+Each week, Uncover showcases various featured songs, artists, foods, etc.